GandhiCloudLab/Understanding-Reports-and-Dashboards-in-Envizi/readme.md

 ## 2.2 How to access Power Report

+#### Access via Menu

 1. Click on `Reports > PowerReports`
 <img src="images/210-acess-power-report-1.png">

 You will have power report list.

-2. Click on any of the report.
+2. Click on any report that interests you.
 <img src="images/210-acess-power-report-2.png">

 The report get displayed.
 <img src="images/210-acess-power-report-3.png">

+#### Access via Global Search

-3. You can also search for the report in the Global Search
+1. You can also search for the report in the Global Search
 <img src="images/210-acess-power-report-4.png">

-4. From the search result choose the appropriate report.
+2. From the search result choose the appropriate report.
 <img src="images/210-acess-power-report-5.png">

 ## 2.3 Power Report in Detail

-Lets us one of the Power Report called `Scope 3 emissions Report` in detail.
+Lets us look at the one of a Power Report called `Scope 3 emissions Report` in detail.

 #### 1. Open the Report